-Glen G. McGorty is managing partner of Crowell & Moring's New York office, a member of the White Collar & Regulatory Enforcement practice group, and a member of the firm's Litigation and Trial Department and its Regulatory Department.
+Glen G. McGorty is a member of the White Collar & Regulatory Enforcement Group, managing partner of Crowell & Moring's New York office, and a member of the firm’s Management Board.
 Glen is an experienced trial lawyer who served almost 15 years as a federal prosecutor in the U.S. Attorney's Office for the Southern District of New York (SDNY) and the U.S. Department of Justice (DOJ) in Washington, D.C.